 Technology plays a secondary role.
-No matter how much technology we have, we still need to encourage the right human behaviors in order to make automated testing a success.
 The Unity Engine QA Process.
 We often get requests to explain how we test the engine before we release it.

 With its size and complexity, the development environment can be very challenging for EVE's creators, CCP Games.
-In the MMO market, where customers are constantly looking for new features, the pressure is on to continually roll out new developments for each game while ensuring ‘business as usual’.
-After all, in this round-the-clock world of collaborative and competitive game-play, users demand minimal downtime.
 Docker & Jenkins: Data that Persists.
 In the last blog post we discussed taking more control of our Jenkins Docker image by wrapping the Cloudbees image with our own Dockerfile.

 This empowered us to set some basic defaults that we previously passed in every time we ran `docker run`.
 We also took the opportunity to define where to place Jenkins logs and how to use Docker exec to poke around our running container.
 Thinking Inside the Container.
 Containers have taken over the world, and I, for one, welcome our new containerized overlords.

 They do, however, present interesting challenges for me and my fellow Rioters on the Pipeline Engineering team.
 My name is Maxfield Stewart, and I'm an engineer here at Riot.
 My team focuses on build pipelines—everything from code check-in to the artifacts we deploy, and sometimes beyond.
-If continuous delivery was a theme song, we'd be singing it a capella style.
 Putting Jenkins in a Docker Container.
 When I first started learning about Docker a year ago and exploring its use I had trouble finding great documentation and examples—even today many describe simple use cases that ultimately aren’t production ready.